aeu/legible-algorithms/README.md

 ### Leetcode

+Leetcode has a funny subculture.
+If you look at the solutions, you will see very often things like "solution in 4 lines of C" or "solution in two lines of python" and so on.
+Very reminiscent of the "Obfuscated C Code" contests from back in the day.
+I get that this is fun to do (and also this is a skill that I simply don't have) but these solutions are completely useless to learn how to code.

+I've been going through the problems marked "Hard" and solving them, my solutions are in a mix of Objective-C and C++ depending on what I was doing at the time.
+These are hopefully easy to understand.

 <a href="https://github.com/aeu/legible-algorithms/tree/master/leetcode/0002-add-two-numbers">Leetcode No. 2 (Medium)&mdash; Add two Numbers(C++)</a>
 <a href="https://github.com/aeu/legible-algorithms/tree/master/leetcode/median-of-two-sorted-arrays">Leetcode No. 4 (Hard) &mdash; Median of Two Sorted Arrays (C++)</a>
 <a href="https://github.com/aeu/legible-algorithms/tree/master/leetcode/reverse-integer">Leetcode No. 7 (Medium) &mdash; Reverse Integer</a>